No ROS 2020 – see you in 2021!

 We hope for your understanding and for better times that allow us to skate at the rhine with many nice people.

 the orga teams of RIT and ROS

-Most info below are for ROS 2019.
+Most info below is for ROS 2019.
 It will be updated before the registration starts.

 On this page:

 Welcome to Rhine-on-Skates, the 65 km / 135 km inlineskating tour in the UNESCO world heritage site Upper Middle Rhine valley!

 We are very happy that our tour is international.
 In 2016, there were skaters from countries like Austria, Belgium, Czechia, Denmark, France, Germany, Italy, Netherlands, Sweden, Switzerland, UK, … and even USA coming to Rüdesheim to have great day at the Rhine!
 We hope to see you again this year! :-)

 Most information on www.rhine-on-skates.de is in German, but you can read the basics on this page in English.

 Video and photos from former years